Examples Alphabetically By Medium:

 - Shortly after Turnabout Storm was completed, the creator held a "Wright a bad ending contest" for fans to decide what would have happened if the trial had ended with Rainbow Dash being pronounced guilty.

-- In Mass Effect The Equestrian Equation and it's (as of this writing) ongoing sequel, Shades of Twilight, in true Mass Effect fashion, a choice is presented at the end of each chapter that readers could vote on which decision the protagonist would make, letting the fans decide the outcome of the story.
+- In Mass Effect The Equestrian Equation and its (canceled) sequel, Shades of Twilight, in true Mass Effect fashion, a choice is presented at the end of each chapter that readers could vote on which decision the protagonist would make, letting the fans decide the outcome of the story.

 - L. Frank Baum reportedly got the ideas for many of the later books in the Land of Oz series from fans who wrote him letters.